TV2 Øst: Plans to build a media house

 Since 2015, TV2 ØST has concentrated on regional content, in line with its plans to turn it into a media house.

 After several attempts to turn TV2 ØST into a media house with emphasis on news items for internet social media platforms blev, a large restructuring hit the company in 2019.
 This raised concerns among staff, and, in the same year, industry paper Journalisten reported that TV2 ØST was affected by generalized lack of trust, sick connections and even crying in the halls.
-Several staff was left dissatisfied with the management, cuasing editor-in-chief Jesper Friis to resign from his post at TV2 ØST.
+Several staff were left dissatisfied with the management, causing editor-in-chief Jesper Friis to resign from his post at TV2 ØST.

 Coverage area

-TV2 ØST covers 12 of the 17 municipalities of Jutland: Odsherred, Holbæk, Kalundborg, Sorø, Slagelse, Ringsted, Stevns Faxe, Næstved, Vordingborg, Guldborgsund and Lolland.
+TV2 ØST covers 12 of the 17 municipalities of Sealand: Odsherred, Holbæk, Kalundborg, Sorø, Slagelse, Ringsted, Stevns Faxe, Næstved, Vordingborg, Guldborgsund and Lolland.

 The five remaining municipalities, Lejre, Roskilde, Køge, Solrød and Greve, are covered by TV 2 Kosmopol from Copenhagen.